Grayseon/pluralize/README.md

 notifications = 1
 console.log(pluralize`You now have ${notifications} notification${s}.`)
-// You have 1 notification.
+// You now have 1 notification.
 ```

 ## Irregular plurals